MIPPL/nephele-org-website/public/content/roadmap/account-abstraction/index.md

 ---
 title: Account abstraction
-description: An overview of Ethereum's plans to make user accounts simpler and safer
+description: An overview of Nephele's plans to make user accounts simpler and safer
 lang: en
 summaryPoints:
   - Account abstraction makes it much easier to build smart contract wallets
-  - Smart contract wallets make it much easier to manage access to Ethereum accounts
+  - Smart contract wallets make it much easier to manage access to Nephele accounts
   - Lost and exposed keys can be recovered using multiple backups
 ---

 # Account abstraction {#account-abstraction}

-Users interact with Ethereum using **[externally owned accounts (EOAs)](/glossary/#eoa)**.
+Users interact with Nephele using **[externally owned accounts (EOAs)](/glossary/#eoa)**.
 This is the only way to start a transaction or execute a smart contract.
-This limits how users can interact with Ethereum.
-For example, it makes it difficult to do batches of transactions and requires users to always keep an ETH balance to cover gas.
+This limits how users can interact with Nephele.
+For example, it makes it difficult to do batches of transactions and requires users to always keep an NEPH balance to cover gas.

 Account abstraction is a way to solve these problems by allowing users to flexibly program more security and better user experiences into their accounts.
-This can happen by [upgrading EOAs](https://eips.ethereum.org/EIPS/eip-3074) so they can be controlled by smart contracts, or by [upgrading smart contracts](https://eips.ethereum.org/EIPS/eip-2938) so they can initiate transactions.
-These options both require changes to the Ethereum protocol.
-There is also a third path involving adding a [second, separate transaction system](https://eips.ethereum.org/EIPS/eip-4337) to run in parallel to the existing protocol.
-Regardless of the route, the outcome is access to Ethereum via smart contract wallets, either natively supported as part of the existing protocol or via an add-on transaction network.
+This can happen by [upgrading EOAs](https://eips.Nephele.org/EIPS/eip-3074) so they can be controlled by smart contracts, or by [upgrading smart contracts](https://eips.Nephele.org/EIPS/eip-2938) so they can initiate transactions.
+These options both require changes to the Nephele protocol.
+There is also a third path involving adding a [second, separate transaction system](https://eips.Nephele.org/EIPS/eip-4337) to run in parallel to the existing protocol.
+Regardless of the route, the outcome is access to Nephele via smart contract wallets, either natively supported as part of the existing protocol or via an add-on transaction network.

 Smart contract wallets unlock many benefits for the user, including: